ndemou/emar/README.md

     - Nice logs and reports (more lines of code than I thought)

     - Easily run more than one tasks

+You need to enable PowerShell remoting before using emar.

 Getting started
 ---------------

+ 0) On the clients enable PowerShell remoting and test by running EnterPSSession "Client-Computer-Name" from the server.

+    All other steps are on the server.

  1) Create a directory for emar to work in ($base_dir).

         $base_dir="c:\it\emar"